Family Stories

 7. George Byatt bap.
 30 Sep 1827

-There are significant gaps between those births, so there may be others.
+With significant gaps between births, there may have been others.

 In 1861, Jane Byatt (79) was living at 6, High Canfield Lane, Little Canfield.